 Bald eagles are not uncommon to the analysis area; however no nests or specific sites are documented in the parcels.
-Golden eagles are common to the analysis area.
+Golden eagles are common to the analysis area and are reported to nest near the north-west corner of parcel FC (surface owner report).